zcash/zips/draft-zf-community-dev-fund-2-proposal.rst

 with FPF, such that substantial violation, not promptly remedied, will cause forfeiture of their grant funds and their return to FPF.

-BP, ECC, ZF and FPF MUST contractually commit to each other to fulfill these conditions, and the prescribed use of funds, such that substantial violation, not promptly remedied, will permit the other parties to issue a modified version of Zcash node software that removes the violating party's Dev Fund slice, and use the Zcash trademark for this modified version.
+ZF and FPF MUST contractually commit to each other to fulfill these conditions, and the prescribed use of funds, such that substantial violation, not promptly remedied, will permit the other parties to issue a modified version of Zcash node software that removes the violating party's Dev Fund slice, and use the Zcash trademark for this modified version.
 The slice's funds will be reassigned to ZCG (whose integrity is legally protected by the Restricted Fund treatment).

 Amendments and Replacement of the Dev Fund